The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Methodology

 \section{Methodology}

-In this section, we outline the overall methodology, including project selection, change history tracking, and the identification of bug-proneness indicators.
+Similar to previous method-level bug prediction studies~\cite{pascarella_performance_2020, chowdhury_method-level_2024, mo2022exploratory, Shippey}, we focused on Java projects only.
+This also mitigates threats associated with code metric–based studies that rely on projects written in multiple programming languages~\cite{Zhang:2013}.
+In this section, we outline the overall methodology, as presented in Figure~\ref{fig:MethodologyFlow}, including project selection, change history tracking, and the identification of bug-proneness indicators.
 We also detail the data preprocessing steps and the selection of code metrics.
 To improve readability, methodologies specific to individual research questions are presented alongside each corresponding research question.